Phonics and Reading

 VIPERS focus on the following skills:

 All children, in all year groups, will be sent home with a reading book that is appropriate for their reading ability.
-The level of book that your child receives will be reviewed regularly by the class teacher.
+The level of book that your child receives will be reviewed regularly by the class teacher and Reading Leader (Miss Sneyd).
+Whilst the children are taking part in the Read, Write, Inc programme for phonics and reading, they will be sent home with a copy of the book that they have been reading in class (for that little bit extra practice!), a book that is new and unfamiliar and a story book for you to share with your child at home.
 We ask that you read at least 3 times a week with your child to support them in their reading journey.
 This is to be recorded in their Reading Record.

 What is the impact of learning these skills?

 The impact on our children is that they become fluent, confident readers who have a genuine enthusiasm and enjoyment for reading.
 The children will have the skills to decode unfamiliar words and well as the etymological skills to relate meaning of unknown words to those that they already know.
 Children will have a good level of comprehension and make inferences based on what they have read.
 They are able to use this skill across the curriculum and use it to aid their learning in other subjects.
-In 2019 79.3% of children met the expected standard in at the end of Key Stage 1 and in Autumn 2021, 84.2% of children were working at the expected standard of phonics decoding.
+In 2022, 77.8% of children met the expected standard in Reading at the end of Key Stage 1 and in 2023, 71.1% met expected standard.
+In 2023, 86.7% of Year 1 children and 98% of Year 2 children were working at the expected standard of phonics decoding.

 At Branston CofE Infant Academy, we give the children the opportunities and experiences to gain a love of reading that will last a lifetime.